jakub-kbs/-ron-vsm/README.md

 Added the 9-banger with custom loadout menu icon:
-    The fuse delay is set to 1.5 seconds and redetonation delay is set to 0.25 of a second, Tweaked the redetonation VFX, again, huge thanks to Ninomaelsshin416 for allowing me to reverse engineer his file;
+    The fuse delay is set to 1.5 seconds and redetonation delay is set to 0.25 of a second, Tweaked the redetonation VFX, again, huge thanks to Ninomaelsshin416 for allowing me to reverse engineer his files;

 Rebalanced recoil values for all weapons:
     FAL is now somewhat usable, still kicks like a truck but at least you're not shooting the ceiling after 3 rounds;